ruby-processing/propane/_classes/vec2d.md

 Vec2D.new(vec) # where vec has methods `:x` and `:y` that return float or numeric
 ```

+Note: normalize on zero vector returns a zero vector for simplicities sake (like PVector)

 Example Usages: [Examples][Vec2D]

 [Vec2D]: https://github.com/ruby-processing/propane-examples/blob/master/processing_app/library/vecmath/vec2d/